Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 # Conclusion

-This study provides new evidence about the spatial distribution of uptake and declines in cycling to work across England.
+This study provides new evidence about the relationships between a range of geographic factors and change in the proportion of people cycling to work across England.
 Regression analysis at the level of Local Authorities
 <!--and smaller administrative zones across England-->
-was used to test hypotheses about factors expected to be associated with growth in cycling.
-Of these, statistically significant results were found for average income and government support for cycling at the level of local authorities.
+was used
-The former supports the wider 'peak car' narrative (Goodwin and Van Dender, 2013).
+to test the hypothesis that wealth, road safety, cycle infrastructure and public investment are associated with growth in cycling.
+Of these hypotheses statistically significant results were obtained supporting the positive impact of the first two factors.
+The paper provides statistical evidence to support the idea that high income groups are cycling more which supports the wider 'peak car' narrative (Goodwin and Van Dender, 2013).

-Perhaps more relevant for local policy makers is the latter - that cycling grew significantly *more* in areas which received central government funding through CDTs.
-This supports additional tranches of central government funding for cycling, especially targetting low income areas.
+Perhaps more relevant for local policy makers is the finding that cycling grew significantly *more* in areas that received central government funding in the form of CDT status.
+Correlation does not prove causality, but the results certainly support additional tranches of central government funding for cycling.

-The study uses *change* in the rate of cycling to work over 10 years as the dependent variable.
+The study uses *change* in the rate of cycling to work over 10 years as the dependent variable, thereby providing policy relevant insight into the factors that may be able to increase the rate of cycling in future years.
-This differs from most geographical studies on the subject, which generally explain cycling variability at one specific point in time (e.g. Parkin et al., 2008).
+This differs from the majority of geographical studies on the subject, which have sought to explain the rate of cycling at one specific point in time (e.g. Parkin et al., 2008).
-These studies focus attention on variables that are either inherent to the natural environment (e.g. topology, weather) or which are not easy to alter through policy interventions (e.g. average distance of trips) (Fraser and Lock, 2011).
+These studies have tended to focus on variables that are either inherent to the natural environment (e.g. topology, weather) or which are not easy to alter through policy interventions (e.g. average distance of trips) (Fraser and Lock, 2011).
+This paper, by contrast, deliberately focussed on factors over which policy makers have some control or ability to target: bicycle paths, investment in cycling, the spatial distribution of average incomes.

 Amongst these factors, average income was found to be most strongly associated with cycling, providing further evidence that growth in cycling has been driven in recent years